khypra/Intelie-Challenge/matheus-challenge-intelie/README.md

-# Getting Started with Create React App
+# Project Overview and Descriptions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).